-Ideally certain additional work should be done, with which the assistance of anybody able and willing to assist would be much appreciated:
+Before this study can be finalised, it is desirable that certain additional work should be done, with which the assistance of anybody able and willing to assist would be much appreciated:

 - 1. General comments are invited on the content of the above and the accuracy of its conclusions. - 2.
 Further live examples are needed to illustrate what is happening at the moment. - 3.
 More statistical evidence is needed to firm up the conclusions.
-We have had sometimes to use statistics quoted in books half a century old through lack of skill in tracing down comparable up-to-date figures.
+We have had sometimes to use statistics quoted in books half a century old through lack of skill in tracing down comparable upto-date figures.
 We have not wilfully concealed any subsequent statistics because of their contradicting our thesis; we just haven't been able to access them.